Mass media in Montenegro: Censorship and media freedom

 In 2015, Freedom House scored Montenegro as "partly free", with an overall score of 39.

 The organisation recorded the persistence of hostile official rhetoric and serious physical attacks against journalists, whose investigations and prosecutions only rarely led to convictions.

 In Montenegro, reporting often lacks objectivity and professionalism, and most journalism is tabloid-style.

 The financial situation of the media is dire.
 Journalists are underpaid and pushed to biased coverage.
 The crisis has taken its toll, with some 500 journalists laid off since 2011 according to the media unions.

 The media landscape in Montenegro is deeply and widely politicized.
 A sharp division can be traced between media outlets supporting the government and those criticizing it.
 This trend has been reinforced in recent years.
 There are several attempts to reduce the influence of some media outlets on the Montenegrin public sphere.
-“Hard” censorship has manifested also through the exercise of violence against journalists, see, for instance, the murder of the editor-in-chief od daily Dan, Dusko Javanovic, on 2014, which as of 2016 remains unresolved, as do the majority of attacks against journalists and media property, which prompts self-censorship among media practitioners.
+“Hard” censorship has manifested also through the exercise of violence against journalists, see, for instance, the murder of the editor-in-chief of daily Dan, Dusko Javanovic, in 2014, which as of 2016 remains unresolved, as do the majority of attacks against journalists and media property, which prompts self-censorship among media practitioners.

 Much more common in recent years is soft censorship, defined as indirect, “often financial pressure, intended to weaken the capacities and even threaten the viability” of media outlets, especially those that criticize the government and the ruling party.
 Specifically, soft censorship refers to the attempt by government to influence media outlets through various forms of pressures, without using legal bans, open censorship of content or physical attacks against journalists.
 There are at least three forms of soft censorship: abuse of public funds; abuse of regulatory and inspection authorities, and paralegal pressures.
 In Montenegro, soft censorship is exerted mainly through financial pressure, that is to say through allocation of advertising services by public institutions to favored media outlets, selective distribution of subsidies and other state funds, paid content, and the like.

 According to a 2015 report by the World Association of Newspapers and News Publishers, in Montenegro public institutions attempt to manipulate media outlets and influence editorial policies and content by selective and non transparent allocation of funds.
 Also, the lack of transparency in state media funding and media ownership further opens opportunities for official actors to exploit media for partisan purposes.

 Montenegrin legal framework does not provide specific regulation on allocation of public funding to media.
 No institution is responsible for monitoring how such funds are spent and allocated.
 Information and public record of public spending on advertising and other forms of public funds financing media outlets are not available.
 This opens opportunities for government intervention in the work of Montenegrin media.